Temiwaji/About-Me/README.md

 # About Me:zap:

-- Hello there, I am Nwajiunor Edgar-Odurombi
+- Hello there, I am Nwajiunor Edgar
 - I am an alumna of Women Techsters Fellowship Class of 2023
 - I am interested in collaborating on Data Science and Machine Learning projects
 - Experienced using Ms.Excel, Python, Power BI, Tableau and SQL